 The Bridge Youth Center offers the following core programs:

 - Drop In: Offered every Tuesday and Thursday, 2:45-5:00 pm during the school year and 1:00-3:00 during the summer.
 It is designed for every middle or high school student seeking a safe place to hang out.
 Students play basketball, dodge ball, board games, pool, and etc. We also have great food provided by area churches.

-- Bridge to Excellence: Offered Monday, Wednesday, and Friday, starting on October 2, 2:45 pm to 5:00 pm.
-This after school mentoring program matches each student with a mentor.
+- Bridge to Excellence: Offered Monday, Wednesday, and Friday, 2:45 pm to 5:00 pm, this after school mentoring program matches each student with a mentor.
 Together, they work on homework and overall academic success.
 This program works in cooperation with Zeeland Public Schools and runs for the duration of the school year.

 - Bridging Out: Offered once a month rotating on Monday/Tuesday/Wednesday, from 2:45 to 5:00 pm.
 Requiring a signed transportation release, this program provides service and learning opportunities.
 Contact Monica for an event schedule.

 - Suspending Bridges: Offered when needed, students and parents make a commitment during the duration of a student’s out of school suspension, working on homework, community service, physical activity, and learning life skills with staff and community volunteers.

 - I Am Third: I Am Third is a program involving our middle and high school basketball teams.
 These teams are put together for students who want to play basketball in a competitive environment that may not normally make the school team.
 We teach the idea that Jesus is first, others are second, and I am third in each activity we do.
 Positive peer mentors are recruited to work with younger students to help reinforce this concept and provide a steady positive influence.

 - Skills for Life: In partnership with the Zeeland High Schools, this program seeks to connect high school students to local businesses with career opportunities.
-Students will gain first hand knowledge, seek question and gain experience directly from area businesses as they seek to discover their own career path.
+Students will gain first hand knowledge, seek questions, and gain experience directly from area businesses as they seek to discover their own career path.